Stages of embryo development

 Embryo grading and IVF success rates

-Embryo grading is not an absolutely accurate science, but it does give an indication of the possibility of its survival.
+Embryo classification is not an absolutely accurate science, but it does give an indication of the possibility of its survival.

 However, there’s nothing like best embryo grading for transfer as we cannot determine the exact usability of an embryo simply by looking at a grading chart.

-For instance, an embryo with 1CA grade on seem poor at first, but it is possible that it may still be developing and may turn into grade 4AA within a day.
+An embryo with 1CA grade might seem poor at first, but it may still be developing and might turn into grade 4AA within a day.

 While it is helpful to know about your embryos’ grading, you should not be too disappointed if there are few seemingly-good embryos.

-It might be surprising that even though C grade embryos are usually discarded or not preferred for transfer, there is growing evidence that these embryos may actually result in positive outcomes:
+It might be surprising that even though C grade embryos are normally not preferred for transfer, there is growing evidence that these embryos may actually result in positive outcomes:

 So, you cannot decide the absolute fate of an embryo simply based on the way it looks.